gbif/ssg-gb24/content/en.md

 Attendees may also sign up to conclude their visit on an excursion on 29 September to visit boreal nature.

-**Please note that the registration for the meeting will close on 8 September**
+**Please note that the registration for the meeting will close on 7 September 2017**